serversideup/amplitudejs/docs/fx/visualizations.md

 	/*
 		Define any settings that your visualization will need.
 This is JSON so make sure it's clearly defined and standards are followed.
-These shoudl be able to be overwritten by the user when they pass in their preferences.
+These should be able to be overwritten by the user when they pass in their preferences.
 	*/
 	this.preferences = {